pappavis/micropython-sx1509-library/README.md

 # micropython-sx1509-library
 Micropython driver for SX1509 16-channel GPIO with LED Driver and Keypad Engine

+This library does NOT work, not yet.
+Clone the repo, and improve please.

 <img src="https://cdn.sparkfun.com/r/500-500/assets/parts/1/0/9/5/6/13601-01.jpg" width="10%" hieght="10%">

 Very early version.